-1 mm × 1 mm gold films on glass cover slips.
-Their resistance is ~ 50Ω.
+For the experiment, we arranged a set of heaters on an arc of a circle, radius 10 mm, and a detector at the center of the circle.
+The heaters are 1 mm×1 mm gold films on glass cover slips.
+Their resistance is ~50 Ω .
 They can be pulsed individually or in pairs.
 The pulses are 50 or 100 ns duration with powers in the range 3.1 mW (-22 dB) to 25 mW (-13 dB).
-The superconducting zinc film detector is cut into a serpentine track to give an operating resistance of ~50Ω.
-It is held at a constant temperature by an electronic feedback signal which self-heats the zinc and indicates the phonon energy flux, [16, 17, 18].
-The dominant time constant of the detector system is ≈1.5 μs.
+The superconducting zinc film detector is held at a constant temperature by an electronic feedback signal which self-heats the zinc and indicates the phonon energy flux [16-18].
+The dominant time constant of the detector system is $\approx 1.5 \,\mu$ s.
 Many pulses are averaged together to increase the signal to noise ratio using a Tektronix DSA 601A.
 The helium is isotopically pure [19] and at a temperature ~55 mK.

-Figure 3g shows a plan view of the spatial positions of the two phonon sheets at a series of times.
+Figure 3(g) shows a plan view of the spatial positions of the two phonon sheets at a series of times.
 At time t_1 the sheets are just formed at the heater.
 At time t_2 the edges of the sheets just touch.
 This overlap of the sheets starts the creation of a line of higher density phonons, a hot line, along their common line.
-This is the beginning of an extraordinary process: the interactions between the phonons in the sheets are so strong that the interacting phonons are assimilated into a new population with its own momentum cone, with its axis along the bisecting line.
+This is the beginning of the extraordinary process: the interactions between the phonons in the sheets are so strong that the interacting phonons are assimilated into a new population with its own momentum cone, with its axis along the bisecting line.
 For $t > t_2$ the hot line moves forward along the bisecting line and the sheets get smaller as their energy is fed into the hot line.
+The hot line does not continuously get hotter as it quickly reaches a temperature where the rate of energy loss due to the creation of h phonons equals the rate of gain of energy from the two sheets.
+The h phonons are created all the way from the position at t_2 to the bolometer, and those created near the bolometer arrive just after the 1 phonons.
+This answers the second question